 The Cairngorms – From Glenlivet to Crathie

-Obviously, the Cairngorms National Park has pristinely beautiful scenery and an abundance of wildlife, making it a haven for adventurers and photographers alike, but there’s also plenty of castles and the uniquely smooth whisky at the Glenlivet Distillery.
+Obviously, the Cairngorms National Park has pristinely beautiful scenery and an abundance of wildlife, making it a haven for adventurers and photographers alike, but there are also plenty of castles and the uniquely smooth whisky at the Glenlivet Distillery.

 Royal Deeside – From Glenshee to Aberdeen

 With the clue in the name, Royal Deeside was firstly popular with Queen Victoria but has continued to be a favourite of the Royal Family, who use Balmoral Castle as their Scottish home.

 Amongst other Castles, there’s also more of the natural beauty of the Cairngorms and Glenshee, Scotland’s most extensive ski centre.

 North East 250 Itinerary

 For those without the luxury of time, it would be best to choose the places that you absolutely want to see the most and start building your itinerary from there.

 Figure out where you’ll want to spend the most time and stay, and where you can drive on through with a few photo stops.

 I’ll be going through some of the highlights of each part of the route below to help you out!